Temyd/OUI-Bootcamp-CAPSTONE-PROJECT/README.md

 ### Rating
-Rating was fairly distibuted among the genders.
+Tho Rating was fairly distibuted among the genders.

 Males had more very poor,poor and average rating while females lead in the good and very good category